-Building a Legacy: A look at what Decatur has done with the old United Methodist Children’s Home propertyThe former United Methodist Children's Home in Decatur.
+Building a Legacy: A look at what Decatur has done with the old United Methodist Children’s Home propertyThe former United Methodist Children's Home campus in Decatur.
+The campus is now called Legacy Park.
 Photo by Dan Whisenhunt

 By Cathi Harris, contributor